What’s Vegetarian at Roy Rogers? (Updated for 2026)

 • Milk and egg: Cole slaw, mashed potatoes, biscuits, and most baked goods.

 • Cross-contamination: Fries, onion rings, and chicken tenders generally share fryer oil.
-If you’re a strict vegetarian, ask whether the location has a dedicated fryer for non-meat items.
+Strict vegetarians should ask whether the location keeps a dedicated fryer for non-meat items.

 Tips for Vegetarians at Roy Rogers